Naked DSL: Portugal

 Portugal Telecom offers that service, called Naked, since September 2008 through SAPO (company).

 Simplesnet offers that service, called NDSL Simplesnet.

 In May 2008, Zon TvCabo announced to its investors that it will offer Portugal's first Naked DSL service.

 South Africa

 Naked DSL services have started to become available in South Africa as alternatives to uncapped fiber.
 Various companies have started to provide the service due to high prices of uncapped fiber.

 Switzerland

-Naked DSL service is available in Switzerland from solnet.ch (DSL Solo), green.ch, netstream.ch, origon ag (oDSL), INIT7 AG and SETUP Informatik for ADSL and VDSL.
+Naked DSL service is available in Switzerland from solnet.ch (DSL Solo), green.ch, origon ag (oDSL), INIT7 AG and many more for VDSL and g.fast.

-Swisscom (The operator of the POTS infrastructure) plans to shut down POTS beginning in 2018 and is therefore moving all customers to other solutions (Mainly VoIP, but also mobile services).
-Therefore, naked DSL is now the default product, some providers like iWay and netstream.ch are also selling bundled service with VoIP (usually integrated into the router).
+Swisscom (The operator of the POTS infrastructure) has started to shut down POTS beginning in 2018 and was moving all customers to other solutions (Mainly VoIP, but also mobile services).
+Therefore, naked DSL is now the default product, many providers like iWay and solnet.ch are also selling bundled service with VoIP (usually integrated into the router).